tropicsquare/libtropic/tests/integration/integration_tests.md

 ## Compile integration tests

-Once the model is running, compile integration tests:
+Keep the model running in its own terminal, open a new terminal and compile integration tests:

 ```
 $ cd tests/integration_tests/